Media - Sonova News Room

 This contribution will allow us to make hearing a possibility for children who were beyond the help of even the most powerful hearing aids; it will help them to look to the future with greater confidence.

-Donating cochlear implant systems is a milestone for Sonova’s Hear the World Foundation: “This contribution will allow us to make hearing a possibility for children who were beyond the help of even the most powerful hearing aids; it will help them to look to the future with greater confidence,” suggests Sarah Kreienbühl, Sonova’s Group Vice President Corporate HRM and Corporate Communications, and a member of the Hear the World Foundation board.
+Donating cochlear implant systems is a milestone for Sonova’s Hear the World Foundation: “This contribution will allow us to make hearing a possibility for children who were beyond the help of even the most powerful hearing aids; it will help them to look to the future with greater confidence,” suggests Sarah Kreienbühl, Sonova’s Group Vice President Corporate HRM and Corporate Communications (until 09/2017), and a member of the Hear the World Foundation board.

 The Hear the World Foundation has been supplying Funproi with funding, hearing aids and audiological expertise since 2013, and the involvement of Sonova staff has played a decisive role in support activities, too; Sonova employees offer their time on a voluntary basis in association with a network of hospitals, surgeons and local aid organisations.

 The Hear the World Foundation donates the money not only for the cochlear implants but also for all the requisite accessories, such as cables and spare parts, and offers a guarantee of 15 years, rather than the usual five.
 In addition, the Foundation undertakes to supply indefinite aftercare.
 Experts from Sonova’s Advanced Bionics brand play a crucial role in Panama as well, keeping a local eye on the project, performing the cochlear implant activations and sharing their skills with the Funproi audiologists, who will then be able to look after the children themselves in the future.